RoboticsIRL/workshops/workshop0/Setup.md

 1. Launch VirtualBox and select *New* to start the VM creation process
    ![2](installing_ubuntu/3.png)
 2. Set *Type*='Linux' and *Version*='Ubuntu (64-bit)
-    - Choose a descripive name, something like 'Ubuntu_20_04_4gb'.
+    - Choose a descriptive name, something like 'Ubuntu_20_04_4gb'.
 3. Set the amount of RAM the guest OS is permitted to use.
 We recommend using half or 2 thirds of the systems available RAM.
 Anything less than 4gb will result in pretty sluggish performance within the VM, especially frustrating when we start getting to more robotics related tasks.

     ![3](installing_ubuntu/5.png)
 4. Select option *Create a virtual hard disk*.
 5. Select option *VDI (VirtualBox Disk Image*.
-6. Select option *Dynamicaly allocated*.
+6. Select option *Dynamically allocated*.
 7. Set hard disk file size to 25 GB.

     ![4](installing_ubuntu/9.png)